libriscv/rvscript/README.md

 ## Building script files

 If you have installed the RISC-V compiler above, the rest should be simple enough.
-Just run `build.sh` in the root folder.
+Just run `build.sh` in the programs folder.
 It will create a new folder simply called `build` and build all the programs that are defined in `engine/mods/hello_world/scripts/CMakeLists.txt`:

 ```
 add_micro_binary(gameplay.elf "src/gameplay.symbols"